Empowering individuals to become the most successful version of themselves.

 Existing clients, click below for login access to your patient portal.

-Amanda DeTiberiis brings passion and devotion to the NSYC team as she fulfills her role as a Student Assistance Counselor within the Shoreham-Wading River School District.
+Amanda DeTiberiis is our Student Assistance Counselor within the Shoreham-Wading River School District, working with children and teens at the elementary, middle, and high school levels.
 She attained her Bachelor’s of Science in Social Work from Marist College and her Master’s of Social Work from New York University.
 She is a Licensed Master Social Worker (LMSW) with a NYS School Social Worker Certification.
 Her degrees and experience highlight her profound interest in empowering communities and working with youth.

 Amanda has worked as a Special Education Aide and Teaching Assistant at Eastern Suffolk BOCES for 5 years.
 There, she worked primarily with students with ASD, ADHD, ADD, OCD, depression, anxiety, emotional dysregulation, and others that experience neurodivergence.
 In addition, she has non-profit background where she devoted her time to securing food security in nearby communities.